mshalom27/project-talos/README.md

 ## 🤝 Contributing

-We welcome contributions!
+We welcome all contributions — code, design, docs, or ideas!

-1. Fork this repo and clone it
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on:

-2. Create a new branch (`git checkout -b feature-name`)
+- Setting up the project locally
-3. Make your changes
+- Commit message conventions
-4. Format & lint your code
+- Formatting and linting
-5. Open a Pull Request
+- Pull request process

-> You can also open issues to suggest features or report bugs.
+> You can also open [issues](https://github.com/OpencodeNIT-R/project-talos/issues) to suggest features or report bugs.

 ---